andrewcparnell/simms_course/index.md

 Course pre-requisites can be found [here](https://andrewcparnell.github.io/simms_course/Prerequisites.html).
 All the raw files and code can be found [here](https://github.com/andrewcparnell/simms_course).
 Click 'Clone or Download' near the top right and then 'Download ZIP' if you want an offline copy of everything.

 As this module will be delivered online please install [Zoom](https://www.zoom.us) and [Slack](https://slack.com) to access the videos and interactive components of the course.
-All the Zoom links to the meeting will be posted to the Slack `#video-links` channel.
+All the Zoom links to the meeting will be posted to the Slack `#zoom-links` channel.

 Please note that the course will be recorded so that attendees in different time zones can catch up on material.